flycheck/flycheck/README.md

 Features
 --------

-- Automatic syntax check after saving or insertion of new lines
+- Automatic on-the-fly syntax checking while editing
+- Fully automatic selection of the best syntax checker
+- Optional manual selection of a syntax checker with `flycheck-select-checker` at `C-c ! s`
 - Built-in syntax checkers for:
   - CoffeeScript
   - CSS